POPWorldMedia/POPForums/docs/customization.md

 ```

 This is super flexible, but not without a lot of work.
 You're highjacking the model from a page like `/Forums/Topic/some-topic`, replacing it with your own, then rendering your own view.

+To light one of these up, you'll have to go to the admin -> Forums -> Edit, and in the bottom field, labeled `Forum Adapter (optional, use "Namespace.Type, AssemblyName")`, you should enter what it's asking for.
+So if the fully qualified name of your adapter is `MyLibrary.MyForumAdapter` in the `MyLibrary` assembly, you would put `MyLibrary.MyForumAdapter, MyLibrary` here.